 2) Viewing the other person/persons view from a place of compassion and empathy

-As difficult as this is to hear or do, viewing the other person’s view can have a tremendous effect in shifting your mindset to a place that diffuses anger and encourages more self-peace.
-By no means do you have to go through this motion with the other person/s knowing, this is more a change in thought process for your own state of being.
+As difficult as this is to hear or do, viewing the other person’s view can have a tremendous effect in shifting your mindset to a place that can dissipate anger and encourage more self-peace.
+By no means do you have to go through this motion with the knowledge of the other party, this is to create change in your thought process for your own state of being.
 As an example, maybe you’re someone who has been heavily bullied, whether it’s because of your physical appearance or unique personality traits is irrelevant.
 We have a tendency to believe these things said to us about us, let me say that again…we tend to believe words verbalised by someone else who lives, breathes and thinks in a totally different physical body to us.
 It is ridiculous we take on these beliefs about ourselves but we do because our own inner-bully lets us.
 By giving in to these beliefs we instantly give our power away and start eating away at our own self-worth.
-When we can step away from that mentality and observe the situation from the perpetrators view it is an opportunity where you can see that it’s more likely than not that their behaviour actually has nothing to do with you but rather issues effecting the person targeting the abuse towards you.
-We unconsciously project words and actions that are not necessarily true due to an issue or insecurity within us.
-The next time you pass judgement on someone else, treat someone a certain way or criticize, observe your behaviour and look within yourself to find where it is that it came from because if you look deep enough you will find an issue or insecurity stirring within you.
+When we can step away from that mentality and observe the situation from the perpetrators view it is an opportunity where you can see that it’s more than likely that their behaviour actually has nothing to do with you but rather issues affecting the abuser.
+We unconsciously project words and actions that are not necessarily true due to unresolved issues or insecurities within us.
+The next time you pass judgement on someone else, treat someone a certain way or criticize, I ask you to take a moment to reflect on your behaviour and find where it is that it came from because if you look deep enough you will find an issue or insecurity stirring within you.

 How many times has someone has negatively labelled you, criticized you or mistreated you where you have taken on that belief or believed you deserved it?
-No one can ever know you better than you know yourself and as mentioned earlier, we are in complete control of how we view and feel about ourselves whether you want to believe it or not.
+No one can ever know you better than you know yourself and as mentioned earlier, we have complete control of how we view and feel about ourselves whether you want to believe it or not.
 Therefore, you owe it to yourself to remain in your power, go within and find that place that you know to be true about yourself and find peace in knowing that you are better than the behaviour that was directed at you.
-Reaching this level of clarity will likely result in feeling a sense of sadness for the person causing the situation because really they are only openly expressing an element of misery in their own lives.

 4) ‘letting go’